Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Numerical experiments

 We compare the performance of each expansion with respect to the following quantities: \begin{itemize} \item The $\HoneW$ error on a validation set given by

-The first right-hand side term corresponds to the $\Ltwo$ error. \item The total Sobol' indices, computed from Eq.\eqref{eq:totalSobolFromCE}.
+\item The $\Ltwo$ error on a validation set, defined by the first right-hand side term of Eq.~\eqref{eq:HoneW}. \item The total Sobol' indices, computed from Eq.\eqref{eq:totalSobolFromCE}.
 Since the exact expressions of the indices are unavailable for the models we consider, for the sake of comparison we include high-precision estimates obtained via PCE with a large sample size, that we refer to as the ``true'' values. \end{itemize}

 The numerical experiments are performed multiple times using different input sample sizes, that we refer to as experimental design sizes (ED sizes).
 For each experiment, both the model and its derivatives are evaluated at the same input points.
-In addition, we perform $30$ bootstrap replicates of each estimation of both total Sobol' indices and $\HoneW$ errors.
+In addition, we perform $30$ bootstrap replicates of each estimation of total Sobol' indices, $\Ltwo$ and $\HoneW$ errors.
 They are displayed with boxplots to represent confidence intervals.